Supplements in the Fight Against Cancer

 Vitamins and Supplements to Fight Cancer

-are increasingly turning to supplements to strengthen their immune systems and ease nausea from chemotherapy.
+Cancer patients are increasingly turning to supplements to strengthen their immune systems and ease nausea from chemotherapy.

-is one of the most studied supplements for cancer prevention and treatment right now.
+Vitamin D is one of the most studied supplements for cancer prevention and treatment right now.

-may help reduce the risk of colon cancer in some people, although there are conflicting studies.
-Fiber definitely helps ease constipation, which may be caused by some cancer medicines.
+Dietary fiber helps ease constipation, which may be caused by some cancer medicines.

 Folic acid helps reduce the toxicity of the cancer drug methotrexate.
 However, in men, high levels of folic acid may raise the risk of prostate cancer.